sst/guide/_chapters/rollback.md

     handler: notify.main
     events:
       - sns:
-        'Fn::ImportValue': NotePurchasedTopicArn-${self:custom.stage}
+        'Fn::ImportValue': ExtNotePurchasedTopicArn-${self:custom.stage}
 ```

 Note that the `billing-api` service had to be deployed first.
-This is to make sure that the export value `NotePurchasedTopicArn` has first been created.
+This is to make sure that the export value `ExtNotePurchasedTopicArn` has first been created.
 Then we can deploy the `notify-job` service.

 Assume that after the services have been deployed, you push a faulty commit and you have to rollback.

 In this case, you need to: **rollback the services in the reverse order of the deployment**.

-Meaning `notify-job` needs to be rolled back first, such that the exported value `NotePurchasedTopicArn` is not used by other services, and then rollback the `billing-api` service to remove the SNS topic along with the export.
+Meaning `notify-job` needs to be rolled back first, such that the exported value `ExtNotePurchasedTopicArn` is not used by other services, and then rollback the `billing-api` service to remove the SNS topic along with the export.

 Next we are going to look at an optimization that you can make to speed up your builds.